Burgundy may not be the most popular expat destination in France, however, its appeal goes far beyond exquisite wines and Dijon mustard.

 Then there is the wine; a very reasonable bottle of wine can be purchased for €3 or €4; again, buy local from the producer.

 A visit to a cave is another treat!
-Seeing where the wine is produced, along with a free wine tasting is a great experience.
-Remember; don’t be in a rush.
-The Cote D’Or provides a wine route for serious wine buffs.
+Seeing where the wine is produced, along with a free wine tasting, is a great experience.
+Remember, don’t be in a rush.
+The Cote d’Or provides a wine route for serious wine buffs.

 Is there a downside?
 Of course!
-French bureaucracy is famous; whether it is opening a bank account or buying a washing machine.
+French bureaucracy is famous, whether it is opening a bank account or buying a washing machine.

-However, there are professional companies available to assist with applying for Carte Grise (car registration), Carte Vitale (health cards) bank accounts etc. for reasonable fees (e.g. €35 for Carte Grise application).
-If admin is really not your thing, budgeting for professional services is worth consideration.
+However, there are professional companies available to assist with applying for Carte Grise (car registration), Carte Vitale (health cards), bank accounts, etc., for reasonable fees (e.g., €35 for Carte Grise application).

 Do I need to learn French to live in Burgundy?

-Obviously, unless you are already fluent in French, language may be a concern.
-My advice would be, don’t let it hold you back.
 People are more than happy to be patient and help you along.
 Make your first learned phrase, “Excusez-moi, mais je ne parle pas beaucoup de Francais” and all will be well!

 However, one word of warning; not all phrases work in direct translation.